Facts Concerning the Late Arthur Jermyn and His Family: Plot

-Alfred grew up to inherit his grandfather's title but abandoned his wife and child to join a circus, where he became fascinated with a gorilla "of lighter colour than the average".
-He became its trainer, but was killed in Chicago after an incident in which the gorilla attacked him and he fought back.
-Arthur inherited the family possessions and moved into Jermyn House with his mother.
+Sir Alfred grew up to inherit the baronetcy.
+He joined a band of music hall performers, where he married a singer and fathered a child.
+At the age of 36, he abandoned his family to join an American circus, where he became fascinated with a gorilla "of lighter colour than the average".
+He became its trainer, but was killed in Chicago after staging a boxing match with the gorilla in which the gorilla hurt him with a punch, causing him to attack the gorilla which fatally retaliated.